How should I Be Painting New Plaster?

 A properly finished plastered wall should be a matt finish and not shine…

-The first coat of paint you put on any fresh plaster should be what is known as a mist coat and this is to highlight any blemishes or misses in the plaster.
-Once this coat has been applied you can go filling and sanding anything that stands out and needs putting right.
+The first coat of emulsion paint you put on any fresh plaster should be what is known as a mist coat, and this mist coat is to highlight any blemishes or misses in the plaster.
+Once this mist coat has been applied, you can go filling and sanding anything that stands out and needs putting right.

-The mist coat being diluted paint gets drawn into the wall and in essence, seals the wall.
-If you use undiluted paint, the moisture would get drawn out quickly, and the paint would sit on top of the plaster rather than become part of the plaster, if that makes sense.
-You may have seen in the past paint just pealing off walls in big sheets, and it looks like fresh plaster underneath and nine times out of ten this is because the plaster was painted without a mist coat.
+The mist coat being diluted paint gets drawn into the wall and, in essence, seals the wall.
+If you use undiluted paint, the moisture will get drawn out quickly, and the paint would sit on top of the plaster rather than become part of the plaster if that makes sense.
+You may have seen in the past paint just peeling off walls in big sheets, and it looks like fresh plaster underneath, and nine times out of ten, this is because the plaster was painted without a mist coat.

-I never recommend using any one coat paints as I find the extra coats of paint on a wall or ceiling the better it tends to look.
-All these one coat products never, in my opinion, get the high-quality finish I am after and in the end if you are spending all that money getting things plastered you may as well go that extra mile and finish them to a high standard.
+I never recommend using one coat paints as I find the extra coats of paint on a wall or ceiling, the better it looks.
+All these one coat products never, in my opinion, get the high-quality finish I am after, and in the end, if you are spending all that money getting things plastered, you may as well go that extra mile and finish them to a high standard.

-I enjoy painting new plaster but I have a little OCD when it comes to finishing, and I like everything to be perfect and any imperfections are sorted out at the mist coat stage.
-I hate seeing blemishes in painted walls and some of the plastering I have seen in my time needs a good painter to straighten them out.
-Spend your time getting this right, and you will have a first class finish, and you won’t be lying in bed staring at a slight mark in your ceiling that will drive you crazy.
+I enjoy painting new plaster, but I have a little OCD when it comes to finishing, and I like everything to be perfect, and any imperfections are sorted out at the mist coat stage.
+I hate seeing blemishes in painted walls, and some of the plastering I have seen in my time needs an excellent painter to straighten them out.
+Spend your time getting this right, and you will have a first-class finish, and you won’t be lying in bed staring at a slight mark in your ceiling that will drive you crazy.

 Thanks to Riviera Plastering for letting us use their photos on this page about painting new plaster.